JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 [Android's Navigation library](https://developer.android.com/guide/navigation) is upgraded to Navigation 3, a redesigned approach to navigation that works with
 Compose and takes into account feedback to the previous version of the library.
-Starting with the version 1.10, Compose Multiplatform helps adopt Navigation 3 into multiplatform projects.
+Starting with the version 1.10, Compose Multiplatform helps adopt Navigation 3 into multiplatform projects on all supported platforms:
+Android, iOS, desktop, and web.

 ## General overview